ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 their peer group---a lot of folks don't look past the surface, and assume there isn't any depth there.

-I think the key was to just write those characters as people, rather than specifically "teenagers."
+I think the key is to just write those characters as people, rather than specifically "teenagers."
 The fact that they are teens informs their circumstances (attending school, living with parents, limited autonomy), but not necessarily their personalities.
 Otherwise, I was mainly mining my own memories, and experiences my friends and I had when we were that age.
 Over the past ten years I've also had a lot of jobs that have had me working with people between like 18-22, so I pulled from that, too.

 **Yeah, I teach mostly teenagers.
 I'm often astounded by how brilliant and insightful they can be (often more so than many adults I know, ha!).